OSGP/Documentation/Userguide/README.md

 If a full installation is desired, have a look at our [Installation Script](https://github.com/OSGP/Config) within the Config repository.
 This can be used to setup a development environment which can be used to start the Platform and run it.
 Installation on one or several servers can be derived from the steps within the Installation Script.

-### 2.1.2 Configuration

-We have prepared a full set of configuration (properties files, certificates, key store, ...) which is available in our [Config repository](https://github.com/OSGP/Config).
-This configuration can be used to setup a trial environment.
-In case someone wants to set up an environment

 ## 2.2 FAQ